MahtabRanjbar/Queue-simulation/README.md

 # Single Queue Simulation

-## Intruduction

-Implementation of single queue simulation with multiple servers and queue priority.
+The Single Queue Simulation is an implementation of a simulation model with multiple servers and queue priority.
+It simulates a system where customers arrive, join a single queue, and are served by a specified number of employees (servers).
+The simulation takes input parameters and generates statistics based on the simulated events.

-The parameters below are taken as input and the simulation is run based on the specified parameters:
+The simulation model considers the following parameters:

 - `NUMBER_OF_CUSTOMERS`: The number of customers in the calling population.
 - `NUMBER_OF_EMPLOYEES`: THe number of employees (resources, servers, etc.) that handle customer requests.